Naimcoder/Assignment-client-11/README.md

 ### what is the learn of website?
-> * website A poroper check can check how much the students are learning
+> * website A poroper service Home delivery
-> * About programming language can be learned porpely
+> * About delivery service  and online delivery
-> * The specific programming can take ideas about language
+> * The specific  online Food delivery services
-> * Besides,which programming language is used for what purpose is mentioned

 | # setup: